jassielof/typst-templates/latex-reborn/README.md

 ## Usage and examples

 For usage and examples, please initialize a new Typst document based on this template to get started.

+## Considerations on design choices

+I've tried to port exactly the same design choices as in the original classes, but following perfectly the same measurements, for example, aren't ported equally in Typst, that's why the template may or not have the exact measurements in some parts.

+Therefore, don't expect an exact pixel-perfect output compared to LaTeX, but mostly a close one.